Report of the Parliamentary Office for the evaluation of Scientific and Technological choices.

 By becoming unavoidable, the automobile has also become the subject of ideological debates.
 Some have been able to speak of the "automobile dependence" of our societies, characterized by a lack of alternative to car travel and a more and more irreversible modification of the urban space according to this means of transport.

-Indeed, its dissemination has reshaped spaces, decentralized cities, contributed to the specialization of spaces, generating more sudden than desired mobility.
-Consequently, it would be necessary to stop adapting the city to the automobile, to force the automobile to adapt to the city…
+Indeed, its diffusion has reshaped spaces, decentralized cities, contributed to the specialization of spaces, generating mobility that is more sustained than desired.
+Therefore, we would have to stop adapting the city to the car, to force the car to adapt to the city ...